toughpixels/sacred-harp-singers/content/projects.md

 ## Travel Grants

 ### Purpose
 To grow our local singings by having more of our singers experience the growth-spurt in understanding and skill that comes from Sacred Harp travel or immersive instruction.
-It is expected that the grantee will return willing to *share all that they have learned* with those in their local singing.
+It is expected that the grantee will return *willing to share all that they have learned* with those in their local singing.

 PNWSHS, Inc. has set a maximum amount of $400 per grant (and there is a limited budget so either not all applicants who are approved will receive the maximum or not all applicants will be accepted in a given year).

 ### Apply
-To apply for the travel grant submit a statement explaining what singing event the applicant wishes to attend and when, calculate the cost of the trip and state what specific grant amount would make it possible, and how this travel will benefit the applicant and the local singing upon their return.
-This Statement should be sent either by email to pnwshs@pacificnwsacredharpsingers.org or to The Pacific NW Sacred Harp Singers, 15215 Tubbs Rd, Buckley WA 98321.
+To apply for the travel grant:
+- Prepare a statement explaining what singing event the applicant wishes to attend and when.
+- Calculate the cost of the trip and state what specific grant amount would make it possible.
+- Write a statement describing how this travel will benefit the applicant and the local singing upon their return.
+- Submit the information by email to [pnwshs@pacificnwsacredharpsingers.org](pnwshs@pacificnwsacredharpsingers.org) at least two months before the event.

 ### Criteria:
 1. Applicant must be a regular local singer in Washington state who wishes to travel outside of Washington state to sing.
 For the music camp held in Alaska, the applicant must reside in Alaska; for the Seattle-Portland region camp the applicant must reside in B.C, WA, or OR; for the Oakland region camp the applicant must reside in CA.
-1. Singing events must be at least one full day long: generally conventions, all day singings and Camp Fasola or Fasola Boot Camp.
+1. Eligable singing events must be at least one full day long: generally conventions, all day singings and Camp Fasola or Fasola Boot Camp.
 1. Financial Need.
 Grants are intended for singers who would otherwise find it difficult to travel.
 We do not investigate your financial situation.
 1. When possible we will give preference to singers who have not traveled extensively, and those who have not received a grant in the last year.
 1. Grants may be as low as $50 or up to $400.